National Planning Achievement Awards 2016

 Kane County, Illinois

 The Kane County Planning Cooperative (KCPC) is a permanent interdepartmental working group tasked with implementing the Kane County 2040 Plan, "Healthy People, Healthy Living, Healthy Communities."
 Launched in 2012, KCPC is working to fulfill the "health in all policies" approach to planning.
 The goal is to create the healthiest county in Illinois by 2030.
-KCPC includes planning practitioners representing health, transportation and development departments within the county.
+KCPC includes planning practitioners representing health, transportation, and development departments within the county.
 A monthly newsletter promotes various planning projects and shares best practices within county municipalities.
 According to the Robert Woods Johnson Foundation, Kane County now ranks the fifth healthiest county in Illinois, up from 12th in 2013.

-The kickoff meeting for the Kane County Planning Cooperative held at the Northern Illinois Food Bank headquarters in Geneva.
+The kickoff meeting for the Kane County Planning Cooperative was held at the Northern Illinois Food Bank headquarters in Geneva.

 National Planning Achievement Award for Environmental Planning